Category: Education

 Posted on: December 17, 2017 by

-One of the medical issues that many of my clients have is diabetes, and I wanted to address that today, specifically, Type 2.
+One of the medical issues that many of my clients have is diabetes, more often Type 2.
 Type 2 diabetes is caused by the body’s inability to break down sugars from the diet.
-Normally, cells in the pancreas work to release insulin, a hormone that can process [Read more...]
+Normally, cells in the pancreas work to release insulin, a hormone that can process sugar and either send it to [Read more...]

 Posted on: October 21, 2017 by